This is the 3rd step in the series about How to Write a Year-Long Bilingual Homeschool Plan.

 - Reward system

-How Memorizing the Chinese Multiplication Table Help to Learn Chinese?
+How memorizing the Chinese Multiplication table helps to learn Chinese

 Can Non-Native Chinese Parents use the Chinese Multiplication Table to Teach their Kids?